 Seeing the wall every day will put a smile on my face.

 This post is more about doing what brings you joy at home this fall, than just sharing a beautifully decorated room.
-I seek meaning and connection to everything I use in my house to make it the best place for both Ed and me.
+I seek meaning and connection to everything I use in my house to make it the best place for both my family and me.

 What do you enjoy doing or seeing in your home at this time of year?